scwissel/garagepi/README.md

 # garagepi

-This is an nodeJS application that runs on a Raspberry PI.
+This is a nodeJS application that runs on a Raspberry PI to control a garage door opener.
 It uses the Express module to serve a single page application (SPA) and APIs that display the garage door status, history of the door being in the open position, a still picture from the camera, as well as controls to open and close the garage door.

 The application displays the Raspberry PI CPU temp, as well as the ambient temp.
 Web sockets are used to update the browser when the garage door changes position (open/close) as sensed by the door sensor.